-- Passwords tough to remember, manage

-- Many users have simple passwords (e.g. 1234) or do not change passwords

-- Biometrics are unique physiological attributes of each person

-- Fingerprint, voice, face

-- Can be used to replace passwords

-- No need to remember anything.
+- Passwords tough to remember, manage - Many users have simple passwords (e.g. 1234) or do not change passwords - Biometrics are unique physiological attributes of each person - Fingerprint, voice, face - Can be used to replace passwords - No need to remember anything.
+Just be you.
 Cool!!